cmayrhuber/raspi-workspace/README.md

 set-default-sink noechosink
 ```

-#### Alternative Setting: Beamforming with directional microphones
+#### Alternative Setting: Beam forming with directional microphones
-If you have a device with multiple directional microphones, for example a webcam, the beamforming method may work best for acoustic echo cancellation.
+If you have a device with multiple directional microphones, for example a webcam, the beam forming method may work best for acoustic echo cancellation.
 For details see the module-echo-cancel documentation.
 Here is the example from it, which I couldn't test.
 > If you have a webcam with 2 microphones 8cm apart, and you want to point it forwards, you could use

 In the default.pa file add at the end: